Telecommunications in Saudi Arabia: Broadband Internet access

 An ADSL service in Saudi Arabia has become available since 2001.
-As part of its monopoly on all methods of communication in Saudi Arabia, the Saudi Telecom Company is the only complete provider, though several ISPs are available, with the permission of STC.
+As part of its monopoly on all methods of communication in Saudi Arabia, the Saudi Telecom Company is the only complete provider, though several ISPs are available, with the permission of CITC.

 STC is the only provider for telephone lines in Saudi Arabia.
 For this reason customers have to pay two fees, one to STC for activation of the ADSL service across the telephone line, and a second to an ISP to provide Internet service across the ADSL line.
 STC has been highly criticized for their service in providing ADSL access as customers had to wait many months to receive ADSL service on their phone lines.
 In 2006, STC had invested in increasing the size of their ADSL infrastructure and since then the wait times had improved, but many customers are still on waiting lists.
 Mobily, Integrated Telecom and STC also provide Fibre Optic Internet access, with coverage limited to larger cities.

 As of 2011, the maximum Internet speed available is currently 200 Mbit/s.

 As of October 2006, the 20 Internet service providers in Saudi Arabia became connected through "Data service provider" -licensed companies, such as Saudi Telecom Company and Integrated Telecom Company.
 The ISPs were previously connected through KACST (King Abdulaziz City for Science and Technology), who was also responsible for DNS and filtering traffic.
 Since October 2006 the Communications and Information Technology Commission is responsible for DNS and filtering services.

 There are several reasons for the service being unpopular, in particular the unreasonably expensive prices and incompetent low-quality service.
 Perhaps this was proved when STC submitted a request to enter neighboring Egypt as a provider and was refused due to lack of experience, staff, equipments and such.

 In late 2005 it was announced that a company by the name of Electronet would start providing broadband connections through electric lines by mid-2006.
 However, as of early 2009 the service has not been implemented and the company's website has been idle for years.
 Some of the developed countries are having trouble implementing internet connections via power lines so it is highly unlikely this technology will ever appear in Saudi Arabia.
 Electronet is currently dissolved.

-In 2019, the average speed of mobile internet services reached 37.5 Mbps jumping from 9.2 Mbps in 2017.
+In 2019, the average speed of mobile internet services reached 37.5 Mbit/s jumping from 9.2 Mbit/s in 2017.